Pfeiffer Big Sur State Park : SPECIAL EVENTS/FILMING

 Special Event Permits

-Contact the Special Event Coordinator at 831-667-0507 or BigSurEvents@parks.ca.gov for availability, permit & fee information, Large Event or Annual permit information, or to apply for a Special Event Permit.
+Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to obtain a Special Event Information Packet, check the calender for availability, obtain Large Event or Annual permit information, or to apply for a Special Event Permit.

 Motion Picture and Still Photography Permits

 All film shoots at Pfeiffer Big Sur State Park and all other California State Parks are required to have a valid film permit issued by the California Film Commission (CFC).
-The term “film shoot” refers to both motion picture and still photography.
-The term “film” refers to both analog (actual physical film) and digital media.
+The term “film shoot” refers to motion picture or still photography.
+The term “film” refers to analog (actual physical film) or digital media.

 Applications must be received at least two (2) weeks prior to first shoot date in order to be considered by the Big Sur Sector.
 Applications can be submitted online at the CFC’s website at www.film.ca.gov.